boots-edu/textbook/source/text/3-dataclass/basic.md

 console.log(myPoint);
 ```

-> Notice that we use the class Color inside of the class Point.
-This is referred to as **_composition_** and is a critical concept in understanding classes and Object Oriented Programming.
+> Notice that we use the class "Color" inside of the class "Point".
+This is referred to as **composition** and is a critical concept in understanding classes and Object Oriented Programming.

 We can build up complex objects by including other objects inside of them.
 Now every point will have a position (x, y) and a color contained inside the point itself.